IgniteUI/indigo-design-docfx/en/components/list-item.md

 | Icon + Label + Desc | <img class="responsive-img" src="../images/list_item_primary3.png" srcset="../images/list_item_primary3@2x.png 2x" />   |                                                                                                                                            |
 | Label + Progress          | <img class="responsive-img" src="../images/list_item_primary4.png" srcset="../images/list_item_primary4@2x.png 2x" />   | Linear Progress Bar inside a List Item can not have a value label, therefore, it is set to ~No Symbol in Sketch and the value label layer is not present in Adobe XD.
 This setting should not be changed! |                                                                                                                                            |

-## Secondary Action
+## Secondary Action in Sketch

-In Sketch, there are 4 interchangeable List Item Secondary Actions available as `Symbol Overrides`.
-Thanks to Smart Layout in Sketch, they can be adjusted further by setting unnecessary elements to ~No Symbol.
+There are 4 interchangeable List Item Secondary Actions available as `Symbol Overrides`.
+Thanks to Smart Layout, they can be adjusted further by setting unnecessary elements to ~No Symbol.

 |                  |                                                                                                    |                                                                                                                                       |
 | ---------------- | -------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |